jordanshatford/clip-queue/README.md

 ### Packages

 - `config`: Common configs shared between other apps and packages in the monorepo.
+- `providers`: Various clip providers used to get clips developed using [TypeScript](https://www.typescriptlang.org/).
 - `services`: Various API clients used to interact with external services developed using [TypeScript](https://www.typescriptlang.org/).
 - `ui`: A UI library developed using [Vue.js](https://vuejs.org/), [TailwindCSS](https://tailwindcss.com/), and [PrimeVue](https://primevue.org/).